Seychelles - Data Protection Overview

 In deciding whether to serve a transfer prohibition notice, the Commissioner shall consider whether the notice is required for preventing damage or distress to any person and shall have regard to the general desirability of facilitating the free transfer of data between Seychelles and other countries.

-Neither a 'data controller' nor a 'data processor' is specifically defined and their obligations would be the same as those imposed upon a data user under the Act.
 The main obligations of data users are enshrined in the eight data protection principles set out in the Act's schedule, detailed below:

 - information contained in personal data and the data itself shall be obtained and processed fairly and lawfully;